The Paleo diet rules are simple:

 Mistake: Eating Too Many Nuts

-Like beans and grains, nuts and seeds contain lectins and phytates on their outer shell–chemical compounds meant to protect the nut, seed, bean or grain from harsh weather or predators in the wild.
+Like beans and grains, nuts and seeds contain lectins and phytates on their outer shell.
+These are chemical compounds meant to protect the nut, seed, bean or grain from harsh weather or predators in the wild.

 Phytic Acid, in particular, is a “binding” compound–meant to prevent a nut or seed from sprouting before the ideal sprouting conditions are present.